hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 2.10.0 =
-* Added compatibility with Paid Memberships Pro - Login Form.
+* Added compatibility with Paid Memberships Pro.
 * Added System Info tab.
 * Added Back In Stock Notifier support in the popup window.
 * Added support to turn off hCaptcha on a specific Jetpack form.